kragen/laserboot/cut-6/README.md

 Sending that off to see what they say... but I think I sent it too late to get a reply today, since I sent it at 18:33 and they close at 19:00 (according to the hours on their door; on the web site they say 18:00.)
-They sent me a budget of $250!
+They sent me a budget of $250, only 3% higher!
 So my model is in good shape!
 The response took 14 hours and 57 minutes.
+Once I asked them to cut it, there was a delay of 90' waiting for other people’s jobs to get cut; the actual cutting took 9’33" = 573", about 6% less than the cutting time estimate.